cloudentity/pyron/README.md

 ### Setup

 * The test was run on a machine with i7-8550U CPU @ 1.80GHz
-* `wrk` is used to generate load, single test takes 30s and uses 10 threads
+* `wrk` is used to generate load, a single test takes 30s and uses 10 threads
 * target service is mocked with server responding to 140k req/sec with ~20 bytes response body

 ### Proxying request with no plugins